sarthak290/test/README.md

 ## Installation Instruction

 Apk file will be released for the app.
 Users can download the app on both Android and ios devices.
+ - Make sure that there is minimum 800 MB space free in your device Internal memory.
+ - There are two types of role assigned in the app:
+   - user
+   - admin
+ - Only admins can use the Admin features like Add Product, Add category ,Add Brand etc.
+ - To test the app as a admin login with following details:
+   - email: email@email.com
+   - password: ssssssss1
+ - To test the app as a user login with any of the login methods like facebook, google etc.
+ - Any new individual user who wants to be an admin of the app has to send a mail to [support](mailto:sarthaksbi@gmail.com) requesting admin permissions mentioning all the user details.
+ - Our team will respond to your request within no time.

-To setup the app code in your system , you should have flutter installed in your system if not the install [flutter](https://flutter.dev/docs/get-started/install).
+To setup the app code in your system , you should have flutter installed in your system if not then install [flutter](https://flutter.dev/docs/get-started/install).

 Open the code on either Android Studio or VsCode with flutter support already installed and download the required dependencies of the app.